 Exploring everything from housing policy to wage protections and affordable higher education, the book offers pragmatic, and imaginative, reforms that, taken as a whole, amount to a blueprint for a reinvigorated War on Poverty and a reimagined sense of community.

-This work builds off of one of my previous books, Breadline USA: The Hidden Scandal of American Hunger and How to Fix It.
+The work builds off of one of Abramsky’s previous books, Breadline USA: The Hidden Scandal of American Hunger and How to Fix It.
 That book explored what hunger looked, and felt, like in early recession-era America, documenting low-income communities in profound crisis, and the impact of that crisis on millions of American families’ food intake.

-The book that will eventually accompany this project is aimed at a general readership.
-In telling these stories, my hope is to bring alive, and shed light on, people left voiceless, left invisible, by a culture that has done everything possible in recent years to ignore its own poor, invisible, millions.
+The American Way of Poverty is aimed at a general readership.
+In telling these stories, Abramsky’s hope is to bring alive, and shed light on, people left voiceless, left invisible, by a culture that has done everything possible in recent years to ignore its own poor, invisible, millions.